GiantSteps/house-harmonic-filler/README.md

 #####Transport and Storage
 The *Transport* section offers basic transport options.
-Besides playing and setting the tempo of the loop, this is the section where you set the behaviour of the program:
+Besides *playing* and setting the *tempo* of the loop, this is the section where you set the main behaviour of the program:

 - *int-synth* enables a small synthesiser for testing without needing an external midi synthesiser.
 - *ext-sync* sets the program to operate as a slave of an external midi devide.
 When activated, the playback and tempo options are disabled, and the program expect midi transport information on a midi in port.
 This is useful to integrate this program within any DAW.